Services

 • What skills/software are required to handle the results?

-• Proficiency in Microsoft Excel is crucial for exploring the results summary tables.
-Familiarity with the UCSC genome browser and the igv data visualization tool is extremely helpful in exploring the epigenetic and genetic landscape of regions of interest.
-Tutorials for these browsers are available online.
-Moreover, EC personnel can provide some personalized training.
+Proficiency in Microsoft Excel is crucial for exploring the results summary tables.
+Familiarity with the UCSC genome browser and the IGV data visualization tool is extremely helpful in exploring the epigenetic and genetic landscape of regions of interest.
+Tutorials for these browsers are available online, but we can provide some guidance.

 • What kind of sequencing should I do?

-• Our assays are based on Illumina sequencing. the specific platform, read length, and coverage will depend on the assay and will be selected by the EC.
+Our assays are based on Illumina sequencing.
+The specific platform, read length, and coverage need will depend on the study, and will be determined by our team.

 • How can I determine if my project requires a standard or custom analysis?

-• Most projects can be done using our established computational pipelines.
-However, some projects might require for us to create custom pipelines to address additional questions.
-The EC will be in constant communication with the investigator in order to find the most cost-efficient but rigorous approach.
+Most projects can be analyzed using our established computational pipelines.
+However, some projects might require custom analysis to address complexities in the data or hypothesis.
+We will be in constant communication with the investigator in order to find the most cost-efficient, yet rigorous, approach.

 Chromatin Analysis

 Chromatin is made of a combination of proteins (histones) and DNA.
 Chromatin structure is shaped by histone modifications and transcription factors and influences gene expression.
-Moreover, chromatin remodeling occurs during development and as the result of treatments.
 The assays below are used to study chromatin structure.

 Hi-C sequencing is a type of chromosome conformation capture that allows an examination of chromatin organization in the cell.
 This technique allows investigation of long-range genomic interactions, such as the ones between promotors and enhancers.
 Hi-C data processing yields genomic compartments and topologically associated domains (TADs), informing which genes might be co-regulated.